-Check out our list of free don't-miss activities in Havana, Cuba!
+Check out our List of budget-friendly things to do in Havana, Cuba.

 We happened to stumble onto this adorable little museum while wandering around Old Havana.
 With free admission, it's worth looking around at their displays of art, furniture, and other artifacts from the Colonial Period of Cuba's history.
 Being a lover of vintage clothing and sewing, I particularly enjoyed their rather impressive display of antique and vintage sewing machines.
 Marvin's favorite was the classic Volkswagen Beetle.